-2010).
-Thus, Katian strata are enriched in Mn, invoking the "bath tub ring" effect whereby manganese (II) is soluble in anoxic waters but precipitates where the redox boundary intercepts the seafloor (Frakes and Bolton, 1984).
-Our Mn record implies that anoxia developed in deeper parts of the basin during the Katian and when this expanded upslope it the nitrogen isotope record from Dob's Linn, where δ^{15} N hovers around 0 ‰ through the Hirnantian indicating persistent limitation of fixed nitrogen throughout the LOME interval (Koehler et al., 2019).
-The collapse in productivity during the first LOME pulse might have been global - the Nanbazi section in South China records a fall in biogenic Ba from ~ 400 ppm to values close to 0 across the Katian/Hirnantian boundary (Zhou et al., 2015).
+The decline in EFs in our productivity proxies suggest that the first and especially second LOME pulses were associated with a collapse in primary productivity.
+This is consistent with the nitrogen isotope record from Dob's Linn, where δ^{15} N hovers at ~0% through the Hirnantian, indicating persistent limitation of fixed nitrogen throughout the LOME interval (Koehler et al., 2019).
+The collapse in productivity during the first LOME pulse might have been global-the Nanbazi section in South China records a fall in biogenic Ba from ~400 ppm to values close to 0 ppm across the Katian-Hirnantian boundary (Zhou et al., 2015).

 Our Hg record suggests that the expansion of anoxia and productivity collapse coincided with the onset of volcanism.
-A negative shift in the δ^7 Li record initiates 3 m below the O/S boundary at Dob's Linn - precisely the level of the first LOME pulse (Pogge von Strandmann et al., 2017) - and may reflect enhanced continental weathering driven by volcanicallyinduced environmental change.
+A negative shift in the δ^7 Li record initiates 3 m below the Ordovician-Silurian boundary at Dob's Linn-precisely the level of the first LOME pulse (Pogge von Strandmann et al., 2017)-and may reflect enhanced continental weathering driven by volcanically induced environmental change.
 The appearance of numerous thin ash beds at the level of the first LOME pulse suggests that the site of volcanism might have been proximal.
-Hg spikes are now known from the LOME interval from opposite margins of Laurentia, Baltica, and South China (Fig. 4) but this study is the first to link Hg enrichments directly to both extinction pulses.
-The largest known Hg anomalies occur at Dob's Linn (550 ppb) and Poland (530 ppb; Smolarek-Lach et al., 2019; Fig. 4) perhaps suggesting these were closest to the site of volcanism.
-The Cape St. Mary's sills of Newfoundland and the Suordakh intraplate event in eastern Siberia are candidate LIP remnants (Gong et al., 2017; Jones et al., 2017; Fig. 4) but further dating work is required to evaluate these.
+Hg spikes are now known from the LOME interval from opposite margins of Laurentia, Baltica, and South China (Fig. 4), but this study is the first to link Hg enrichments directly to both extinction pulses.
+The largest known Hg anomalies occur at Dob's Linn (550 ppb) and Poland (530 ppb; Smolarek-Lach et al., 2019; Fig. 4), perhaps suggesting that these were closest to the site of volcanism.
+The Cape St. Mary's sills of Newfoundland (Canada) and the Suordakh intraplate event in eastern Siberia (Russia) are candidate LIP remnants (Gong et al., 2017; Jones et al., 2017; Fig. 4), but further dating work is required to evaluate these.